-If you're looking for a way to show some kind of restraint, one dentist advised people to pick out their absolute favorite pieces of candy, saving the calories and the damage for only the best varieties, and then bring the rest to some kind of a candy buyback program.
+If you’re looking for a way to show some kind of restraint, one dentist told people to pick out their absolute favorite pieces of candy, saving the calories and the damage for only the best varieties, and then bring the rest to some kind of a candy buyback program.

 A final note on the dental front: Caramels, hard candies, candy corn and gummies are a lot harder to get off your teeth than say, chocolate, which dissolves fairly easily, all things considered, another dentist said.
 So maybe that Crunch bar isn’t such an irresponsible choice after all.